-It had been a long absence from the global stage for the Egyptians, not having qualified for the World Cup since 1934, when the tournament last was held in Italy.
-The country remained one of the big nations on the continent, however, and had won the ACN as recently as 1986 (their 3rd win).
-To their luck, they had moreover been handed what looked a very advantageous draw for the 2nd Round of the CAF qualifiers, and were natural favourites to proceed to the final round.
+Not having qualified for the World Cup since 1934, when the tournament last was held in Italy, it had been a long absence from the global stage for the Egyptians.
+They remained one of the major nations on their continent, however, and had won the ACN as recently as 1986 (their 3rd championship overall).
+To their luck, they had been handed what looked a very advantageous draw for the 2nd Round of the CAF qualifiers, and were clear favorites to proceed to the final round.

 There was a new coach at the helm, Mahmoud El-Gohary, who only had had a few months to prepare the team for the 1990 World Cup campaign.
 He had been appointed in September 1988, after being lured away from a lucrative contract in Saudi Arabia.
 Known for a cautious, defensive-minded style of play, El-Gohary had taken over the reins after Mike Smith, who had overseen a rather mediocre performance by the Egyptians in the latest edition of the African Cup of Nations in 1988.